rkhetani/Galaxy_IDC2017/lessons/Galaxy_RNA-Seq.md

 * uploaded from a local file on your machine
 * from numerous online data repositories

-We will start with first two, simpler, approaches to demonstrate the concepts.

-#### Shared Data libraries
+We will be using the 1st option at this time.
 You can import data that has been shared with you by the Galaxy site maintainer or from another user.
 Data libraries are a convenient framework within Galaxy to store and share data.
 We will be making use of these today to provide you with sequencing data and other information.
 Lets start by importing the raw FASTQ data from the `Shared Data` section:

 1] Click on `Shared Data` at the top of the page and navigate to `Data Libraries`,  `Fastq_files`